Research in Addiction Medicine Scholars (RAMS) Program Application

 The RAMS Program requires the Scholar attend the Boston Retreat along with a Faculty Mentor from one’s institution.
 Please ensure your Faculty Mentor completes an accompanying application by the deadline.

-In addition to completing a baseline evaluation survey (which will be emailed to you in early September), please submit the following items to complete your RAM Scholar application:
+In addition to completing a baseline evaluation survey (which will be emailed to you in early September), please submit the following items below to complete your RAM Scholar application:

 (1) A curriculum vitae (CV)